DenuvoSoftwareSolutions/fighting-bots-at-scale/docs/case3.md

 substantial improvements in shuffle read and write volumes, as well as a reduction in memory and disk spills.
 The following tables summarize the key metrics and provide a comparison between the two approaches.

-Table3: Window-based processing summary, (*) aborted halfway through
+Table 3: Window-based processing summary, (*) aborted halfway through

 |Metric|Active Executors|Dead Executors|Total Executors|
 |:---|---:|---:|---:|